Difference Between Rigid PCB and Flexible PCB

 Designing Of The Pad On The Board

 The flexible printed circuit board faces a very specific issue with pads on the circuit board.
 As you can bend the flexible circuit boards, it is very important to keep the pads away from the bending region.
-If the pads are on or near the soft bending area then it can cause problems in smooth flow of current.
+If the pads are on or near the soft bending area then it can cause problems in the smooth flow of current.

 The Capacity To Carry Current

-If you are looking to have complex circuits placed in a small device then the best option for printed circuit board to go for is the flexible circuit board.
+If you are looking to have complex circuits placed in a small device then the best option for the printed circuit board to go for is the flexible circuit board.
 The flexible printed circuit board can be bent in any shape to fit the size of the respective device.
 This is why most of the smaller devices these days like mobile phones and tablets use flexible printed circuit boards.

 Cost Of The Printed Circuit Boards

 There is no specific way to calculate the price of a circuit board as the price of the circuit board may vary with the difference in shape, size, type, and design.
 Generally , the rigid circuit boards cost less as compared to the flexible circuits.
 However that is not always the case.
 The flexible circuit boards usually have lesser components that reduce the material and assembly cost of the end product.
 So in such cases the flexible circuits are more cost-effective.